The Theater of Changes (ToC) was founded in 1998 by Vilia Hatzopoulou, Thodoris Atheridis and myself (Evdokimos Tsolakidis).

-ToC’s flexibility regarding its academic curriculum, joined – maybe for the first time – professionals and amateurs of the acting world who realised after overcoming the first traces of awkwardness, that there is no real division between them.
-Yesterday’s amateur may become an excellent professional through hard work.
+ToC’s flexibility regarding its academic curriculum, joined – maybe for the first time – professionals and amateurs of the acting world who realized, after overcoming the first traces of awkwardness, that there is no real division between them.
+Yesterday’s amateur may become tomorrow’s excellent professional through hard work.
 In all cases, the issue – as far as their training is concerned – is for both the same: the role and performing it at its best.

 ToC gave the opportunity to actors and actresses that have studied in other drama schools, in the past, to continue with their training and keep themselves updated with new methods and techniques concerning their profession.
 Many of ToC’s acting students take part in theatrical, movie and television productions.

 ToC’s students realize from the very first lesson that becoming a good actor requires hard work, very hard work, in fact.
 However, students learn that they must decide themselves when they feel ready to start their career and not transfer this responsibility to someone else to do so on their behalf.
 Sometimes, this may lead to someone overestimating their abilities but other times acting students decide soon enough to take matters into their own hands.
 In this regard, we are proud to witness many of ToC’s graduates participating in theater groups all over the country.

 Our students follow ToC’s ethos, which is based on hard work.
 Those students who have shown integrity, consistency and discipline have been awarded with scholarships and participation in international festivals, as well as free attendance at seminars given by some of the most important theater professionals.